 We are exposed to possible changes in the values of certain anticipated foreign currency cash flows resulting from changes in foreign currency exchange rates primarily associated with our euro-denominated international product sales.
-The foreign currency exchange rate fluctuation exposure associated with cash inflows from our international product sales are partially offset by corresponding cash outflows from our international operating expenses.
+The foreign currency exchange rate fluctuation exposure associated with cash inflows from our international product sales is partially offset by corresponding cash outflows from our international operating expenses.
 To further reduce this exposure, we enter into foreign currency forward contracts to hedge a portion of our projected international product sales up to a maximum of three years into the future; and at any given point in time, a higher percentage of nearer-term projected product sales is being hedged than in successive periods.

-As of December 31, 2022, 2021 and 2020, we had outstanding foreign currency forward contracts with aggregate notional amounts of \$6.0 billion, \$5.7 billion and \$5.1 billion, respectively.
+As of December 31, 2023, 2022 and 2021, we had outstanding foreign currency forward contracts with aggregate notional amounts of \$6.6 billion, \$6.0 billion and \$5.7 billion, respectively.
 We have designated these foreign currency forward contracts, which are primarily euro based, as cash flow hedges.
 Accordingly, we report unrealized gains and losses on these contracts in AOCI in the Consolidated Balance Sheets, and we reclassify them to Product sales in the Consolidated Statements of Income in the same periods during which the hedged transactions affect earnings.

 To hedge our exposure to foreign currency exchange rate risk associated with certain of our long-term debt denominated in foreign currencies, we enter into cross-currency swap contracts.
 Under the terms of such contracts, we paid euros, pounds sterling and Swiss francs and received U.S. dollars for the notional amounts at inception of the contracts; and based on these notional amounts, we exchange interest payments at fixed rates over the lives of the contracts by paying U.S. dollars and receiving euros, pounds sterling and Swiss francs.
 In addition, we will pay U.S. dollars to and receive euros, pounds sterling and Swiss francs from the counterparties at the maturities of the contracts for these same notional amounts.
 The terms of these contracts correspond to the related hedged debt, thereby effectively converting the interest payments and principal repayment on the debt from euros, pounds sterling and Swiss francs to U.S. dollars.
 We have designated these cross-currency swap contracts as cash flow hedges.
-Accordingly, the unrealized gains and losses on these contracts are reported in AOCI in the Consolidated Balance Sheets and reclassified to Other (expense) income, net, in the Consolidated Statements of Income in the same periods during which the hedged debt affects earnings.
+Accordingly, the unrealized gains and losses on these contracts are reported in AOCI in the Consolidated Balance Sheets and reclassified to Other income (expense), net, in the Consolidated Statements of Income in the same periods during which the hedged debt affects earnings.

-The notional amounts and interest rates of our cross-currency swaps as of December 31, 2022, were as follows (notional amounts in millions):
+The notional amounts and interest rates of our cross-currency swaps as of December 31, 2023, were as follows (notional amounts in millions):

-Foreign cu ırrency U.S. dollars Hedged notes Notional amounts Interest rates Notion al amounts Interest rates 0.41% 2023 Swiss franc Bonds CHF 700 0.4 % \$ 704 3.4 % 2.00% 2026 euro Notes € 750 2.0 % \$ 833 3.9 % 5.50% 2026 pound sterling Notes £ 475 5.5 % \$ 747 6.0 % 4.00% 2029 pound sterling Notes £ 700 4.0 % \$ 1,111 4.6 %
+Foreign cu ırrency U.S. dollars Hedged notes Notiona al amounts Interest rates Notional amount s Interest rates 2.00% 2026 euro Notes € 750 2.0 % \$ 833 3.9 % 5.50% 2026 pound sterling Notes £ 475 5.5 % \$ 747 6.0 % 4.00% 2029 pound sterling Notes £ 700 4.0 % \$ 1,111 4.6 %